openlab-at-city-tech/openlab/wp-content/plugins/ml-slider/readme.txt

 = [3.17.1] - 13 Aug, 2020 =

-* CHANGED: Adds permission_callback check to register_rest_route as an added redundency.
+* CHANGED: Adds permission_callback check to register_rest_route as an added redundancy.
 * CHANGED: Updates colorbox's jQuery .live() function to use .on().

 = [3.17.0] - 05 Aug, 2020 =